FailAcademy/learning/wdp-vancouver/_slides/week-01/04b-web-fonts.md

 ### A bit of history...

-We used to be limited to using **web-safe fonts** on our websites, in other words, fonts that you could be reasonably sure would already be installed on a user's computer system.
+We used to be limited to using **web-safe fonts**.

+In other words, fonts that you could be reasonably sure would already be installed on a user's computer system.

 ---